Indiana schools being allowed 20-day break to stem virus

 INDIANAPOLIS (AP) — Indiana schools will be allowed to close for 20 days for rest of this school year among steps the governor’s office announced toward helping stem the coronavirus spread.

-Gov. Eric Holcomb on Thursday also discouraging non-essential gatherings of more than 250 people in sites such as churches, stadiums and auditoriums.
+Gov. Eric Holcomb on Thursday also discouraged non-essential gatherings of more than 250 people in sites such as churches, stadiums and auditoriums.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.